xnightli06x/Silent-Night/README.md

 # Silent Night

-This is an updated version of the Silent Night script for Yim.
+This is an updated version of the Silent Night script for Yim (Legacy).

+Incompatible with Enhanced due to incomplete V2 Lua API.

 ## Installation
 1. Download the `.lua` file from the Releases section.